Ian Watts

 The breadth and depth of his photography is unique, as it covers a multitude of areas, subjects and disciplines.

 His photography provides a rare cultural and historical insight into Caribbean and African life in the UK.
-His body of work, and photographic collection is a precious resource archiving an assembly of musical artists and iconic figures of the era, and covers a seminal period in social history.
+His body of work, and photographic collection is a precious resource archiving an assembly of musical artists and iconic figures of a bygone era, and covers a seminal period in social history.

 Most of Ian’s early work was shot using Nikon cameras and lenses, on Ilford and Kodak film stocks.
 But nowadays he shoots digital photography using Canon cameras and lenses.